- Notes before start

 - Log into Google Developers console https://console.developers.google.com/ with administration access right

-- Click Select a project and choose Create a project.
+- Click the projects list, then click the New project.
 If project is already created, open project and go to step 5.

 Enter project name and Create project

-- Select Enable API if API's are not enabled before
+- Go to dashboard and Select Enable APIs and Services if API's are not enabled before

 - Select Create credentials

-- Enter a name for the account and select
+- Enter a name for the account, give description and select Next.

-- Choose "View Client ID" to see email address and Client ID.
+- In the OAuth 2.0.
+Client IDs view click pen icon to see email address and Client ID.
 NOTE: You will need the Email address later so keep the developer portal open or copy this information for later use.